 What is an Alaska Auto Dealer Bond?

-In nearly all states, auto dealers selling new or used vehicles must have a license through the state in order to operate their business legally.
-One aspect of the licensing process is securing an auto dealer bond, known as an Alaska auto dealer bond.
+Auto dealers selling new or used vehicles in nearly all states must have a license to operate their business legally.
+One aspect of the licensing process is securing an Alaska auto dealer bond.
 An Alaska auto dealer bond is a form of insurance for the state and the customers with which the auto dealer conducts business.

 Alaska Auto Dealer Bond Obligee Details

 For Alaska auto dealers, the obligee information is as follows: